Incredibly thorough, incredibly hard working and incredibly knowledgeable.Chambers UK

 For more information about our clerking team, please click here for the clerks page.

-Patrick Harrington QC is listed as a leading silk for crime in both Chambers & Partners and the Legal 500.
+Geoffrey Williams QC is listed as a leading silk for professional discipline in both Chambers & Partners and the Legal 500.

 Chambers UK 2017